Avaiga/taipy-doc/docs/getting_started-new/index.md

 ## Graphical Interface

 In the previous step, you used Taipy Python APIs to access, edit, and submit a scenario.
-This interaction is commonly implemented within Python functions triggered by end-user actions in a graphical interface built using Taipy.
+This interaction is typically integrated into Python functions that get triggered by end-user actions in a graphical interface built using Taipy.

-In this section we propose a basic graphical interface to interact with the scenario created before.
-Use the following Python code :
+In this section, we suggest a basic graphical interface for interacting with the previously created scenario.
+Use the following Python code:
 ``` python
 from taipy import Gui